 VII.
 Some are ridiculously small.
-These should be in amounts larger than a few cents.
-Shipments should not be more than the cost of requisitions received.
-Divisions are directed to carry sufficient stock and supplies on hand to fill Camp requisitions and to order in such quantities as will not result in loss.
-Less frequent requisitions and larger orders are requested so that the benefit therefrom will be mutual and more advantageous than the numerous and unnecessarily small orders constantly being received.
+These should be in lounts larger than a few cents.
+Shipments should not be more the cost of requisitions received.
+Divisions are directed to carp sufficient stock and supplies on hand to fill Camp requisitions to order in such quantities as will not result in loss.
+Less free lent requisitions and larger orders are requested so that the households are unnecessarily small orders constantly by lollows Division Encampments for 1924 are announced as ay - Kansas at Emporia, May 21-23.
+Nebraska at Fremont, May 6-8.